Reduction of Energy Use

 Domestic and Overseas Initiatives

-We have set a target of reducing CO2 emissions (Scope 1 & 2) from our business activities by 58.8% (compared to FY2022) by FY2034 on a consolidated basis, and have launched initiatives to achieve this target.
-CO2 emissions from energy consumption in FY2023 were 41,394 t-CO2, constituting a 3.4% reduction in comparison with FY2022.
+CO2 emissions from energy consumption in FY2024 were 39,380 t-CO2, constituting a 9.6% reduction in comparison with FY2022.
 Going forward, in order to achieve our target, we will increase use of renewable energy and reduce CO2 emissions throughout the Group, by increasing the numbers of solar panels and introducing new solar generation equipment at plants both in Japan and overseas.

 Use of Renewable Energy